 In my last post, we discussed white hat SEO and why it’s the best way to approach driving traffic to a site and obtaining a good ranking in the SERPs.
-We touched briefly on black hat and why it’s a dangerous practice which is likely to get a site plummeting down the ranks, but what about grey hat SEO?
+We touched briefly on black hat and why it’s a dangerous practice that is likely to get a site plummeting down the ranks, but what about grey hat SEO?

 What is Grey Hat SEO?

 It is what its name suggests.
-It’s somewhere in the middle of white and black and if used by a professional, can still be effective.
-However, it’s safe to say that taking a grey hat approach is playing with fire if you’re not 100% sure of what you’re doing and since we’re predominantly content-led now, it’s not something I would recommend.
+It’s somewhere in the middle of white and black and, if used by a professional, can still be effective.
+However, it’s safe to say that taking a grey-hat approach is playing with fire if you’re not 100% sure of what you’re doing, and since we’re predominantly content-led now, it’s not something I would recommend.

 Grey hat consists of techniques such as:

 - Social media automation and purchasing followers